axiermo/OutZone--DDV--Project1--Structfoo/ISSUE_TEMPLATE.md

-Title:
+# Title:

 Severity of the bug (A, B or C) - Title

-Description:
+# Description:

-Type.
+Type

-Summary.
+Summary

-Steps to reproduce it.
+Steps to reproduce it

-Build.
+Build

-You can also include actual result (with screenshot) and expected result.
+You can also include actual result (with screenshot) and expected result